dnsdnz/LaserWeaponSystem/README.md

 Object pooling is not limited to this lasers system it can be applied to other types of objects in games as well.
 It's a versatile technique that can help optimize performance in scenarios where objects are frequently created and destroyed.

 I also use event driven system for work function only it calls.

+For object pool size value I estimate maximum number of lasers and profiler with dynamic pool size.
+The value depends to computer.
+Having a larger pool size will consume more memory, so we need to find a balance ensures game have enough lasers available without wasting resources.